-Pace believes parents are, and should be valued as, key players and partners in safeguarding children from sexual exploitation outside the family.
+Pace believes parents are, and should be valued as, key players and partners in safeguarding children from exploitation outside the family.

-Pace’s vision is to work in partnership with parents to end child sexual exploitation.
+Pace’s vision is to work in partnership with parents to end child exploitation.

-Pace believes parents should be valued as key partners in safeguarding children from sexual exploitation by perpetrators external to the family.
+Pace believes parents should be valued as key partners in safeguarding children from exploitation.
 We set out to:

 - Support parents through the trauma of family disruption caused by the external perpetrators of child sexual exploitation.